axerwan/axerwans-tactician-class-pf2e/README.md

 # Axerwan's Tactician Class
-A module for Foundry VTT which includes support for the Tactician, a homebrew class for Pathfinder Second Edition made by me.
+A module for Foundry VTT which includes support for the Tactician, my homebrew class for the second edition of Pathfinder.

 ## Installation
 In Foundry setup, click on the Install Module button and slap the following path in the Manifest URL!